shhs-coding-club/drugwars/CONTRIBUTING.md

     Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox:
+5. When you're done making changes, check that your changes build correctly:

-        $ flake8 drugwars tests
-        $ python setup.py test
+        $ mvn package
-        $ tox
+        $ java -jar target/drugwars-0.0.2.jar

-    To get flake8 and tox, just pip install them into your virtualenv.
+    This requires that you have [Maven](http://maven.apache.org/) installed.

 6. Commit your changes and push your branch to GitHub: